samyuktaR/Connect_4/README.md

 # Connect_4
-A program written to play the connect 4 game using 2D arrays and linked lists.
-The game allows the user to play again or review their moves from the previous attempt.
+Connect 4 game implemented using 2D arrays and linked lists.
+Features include replaying the game and reviewing moves from previous attempts.